8 Common Blogging Mistakes You Must Avoid

-As you know, Wix allows you to easily create a stunning blog.
-Aside from being a passion or a hobby, a blog helps you improve your site visibility, position yourself as an expert in your field and get in touch with your clients.
-Not entirely sure it’s worth the effort?
-Here are 7 reasons to have a blog for your business.
+Aside from being a passion or a hobby, creating a blog helps you improve your site visibility, position yourself as an expert in your field and get in touch with your clients.

-So the light bulb above your head went off, the required research was made, the keyboard is ready and the perfect idea for a post is at the tips of your fingers.
-But wait!
+So the light bulb above your head went off, the required research was made and you're ready to start a blog.
+But wait.
 There are common mistakes we’re all a bit guilty of when it comes to blogging.
 If you don’t pay close attention, your article might pay the price.
-Fortunately, we’ve compiled some of the frequently-seen blogging blunders and some helpful ways to avoid them, especially when figuring out how to make money blogging.
+Fortunately, we’ve compiled some frequently-seen blogging blunders and some helpful ways to avoid them, especially when figuring out how to make money blogging.
 So whether you're a beginner blogger, or a little more experiences—we have 8 mistakes to avoid.

 Getting paid per word is the standard payment method for many column writers, but when it comes to your own blog, longer isn’t always better.
 It’s important to remember that one of the main goals of your blog is to provide valuable information for your readers.
 Don’t write like you’re blowing a balloon, write like you’re a chef cooking a 5 course dinner.